Full Dark, No Stars: Critical response

-The book received generally positive reviews.
-The review aggregator website Book Marks reported that 35% of critics gave the book a "rave" review, while 47% of the critics expressed "positive" impressions, based on a sample of 17 reviews.

 The Washington Post, in its review of the book, called Full Dark, No Stars "satisfyingly bleak" and "a disturbing, fascinating book."
 Amazon placed the book at #25 out of 100 in its "Best Books of 2010" list.

 In other media

 Both A Good Marriage and Big Driver were adapted into films, with screenplays written by Stephen King and Richard Christian Matheson respectively.
 A Good Marriage was released theatrically in 2014, while Big Driver was released as a television film the same year.
 1922 was adapted as a Netflix original film and released October 2017.
 Actor Thomas Jane portrayed the main role.